IPPRO: Importance-based Pruning with PRojective Offset for Magnitude-indifferent Structural Pruning: Finetune Recipe

 \section{Finetune Recipe}

-In this section, we detail the hyper-parameters used for fine-tuning.
-All or some of the models were fine-tuned using the PyTorch 1.13 framework on a Nvidia RTX 4090 GPU.
-Additionally, we emphasize that we did not use external data augmentation skills such as Color-jitter or Mix-up, which often employed to improve the performance in other pruning methods, since it invokes ethical issue on fair-comparison, as pretrained model did not used them and results with additional augmentation may not show the advantage of pruning method only.
+In this section, we detail the hyperparameters used for fine-tuning as shown in \cref{tab:finetuning_recipe}.
+All or some of the models were fine-tuned using the PyTorch 1.13 framework on an NVIDIA RTX 4090 GPU.
+Additionally, we emphasize that we did not use external data augmentation skills such as Color-jitter or Mix-up, which are often employed to improve the performance in other pruning methods, since it raises ethical issues regarding fair comparison, as the pretrained models did not use them, and results obtained with additional augmentation may not reflect the benefit of the pruning method alone.